hadipourh/hadipourh.github.io/README.md

 ```

 ### CV Data (src/data/cv.ts)
-Core CV sections (experience, education, skills, etc.) live in `src/data/cv.ts` and are maintained by the LaTeX importer.
-Publications are no longer hard-coded here—see the following section for details.
+Core CV sections (experience, education, skills, honors, etc.) are stored in `src/data/cv.ts` and can be automatically updated from your LaTeX CV using the CV parser script.
+Publications are no longer hard-coded here—they're auto-generated from DBLP (see below).

 ### Auto-Generated Publications (src/data/publications.json)
-Publications are synchronized from DBLP via `scripts/update-publications.js` and stored in `src/data/publications.json`.
-Pages (home, CV, papers) consume this JSON directly, so manual edits belong in the source data (e.g., DBLP) or in the JSON file if you need overrides.
+Publications are automatically synchronized from DBLP via `scripts/update-publications.js` and stored in `src/data/publications.json`.
+Pages (home, CV, papers) consume this JSON directly.
+The update script runs automatically every 6 days or can be triggered manually.

-### Professional Icon Mapping (src/components/ui/IconRenderer.astro)
+### Professional Icon Mapping (src/data/researchIcons.ts)
-CV sections reference semantic icon keys (e.g., `"book"`, `"code"`, `"award"`).
-The `IconRenderer` component translates these keys to monochrome SVGs for a consistent, professional look while retaining emoji fallback for honors.
+CV sections and research areas reference semantic icon keys.
+The icon system uses SVG assets from `src/assets/social-icons/` for a consistent, professional look.

 ## Content Management